electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/drivingassistance/crossingassist/_index.md

 {{< youtube k_U-cGCNYtQ >}}

-This is part of the cith package with option id PCM on Audi e-tron
+This is part of the city package with option id **PCM** on Audi e-tron

 {{% children description="true" depth="1" %}}